acbass49/Election2024/README.md

 ![](data_pipeline.png)

 I created an election model on my blog.
 The code is in this repository.
+The figures will be displayed on my website [here](https://alexbass.me).